tomvoelker/BibSonomy/bibsonomy-rest-server/README.md

-# BibSonomy Webapp
+# BibSonomy REST-Server

 ## What is it?

-This is the BibSonomy webapp.
+The BibSonomy REST-Server allows RESTful interaction with BibSonomy.

 The module is part of the [BibSonomy](http://www.bibsonomy.org) social bookmarking system and is maintained by the